-The Lizard Island Field Guide (LIFG) can help you identify living things on the northern Great Barrier Reef.
-It's also relevant for the tropical Indo-west Pacific.
+Lizard Island Field Guide (LIFG) can help you identify living things on the northern Great Barrier Reef and more widely in the tropical Indo-west Pacific.
 It includes animals, plants and more obscure groups of living things from both marine and terrestrial habitats.

-By early 2019, it had more than 2600 well-illustrated species and it is growing by at least 300 species per year.
-Thanks to decades of research at LIRS, we know that there are at least 7500 species present in the area so there's still a long way to go.
-The total number of species is undoubtedly much higher because some groups of life - such as beetles, which are very diverse - have still not been thoroughly studied in the area.
+In early 2022, more than 3,300 species were illustrated and more are added frequently.
+Thanks to decades of research at LIRS, we know that at least 7,500 species are present in the area so there's still a long way to go.
+The total number of species is undoubtedly much higher because some groups of life - such as insects - have still not been thoroughly studied in the area.

 LIFG is a great resource for scientists, students and anyone who wants to understand what they are seeing on the island and in the waters around it.
 The LIFG website features: